catseye/DAM/README.md

 -----------

-The simplest way to use DAM is to simply load it directly on a web page, which will work for most modern browsers, and to use it like so:
+The simplest way to use DAM is to simply load it directly on a web page, and use it like so:

     <script src="dist/dam-0.2.js"></script>
     <script>